From Rotations to Unitaries: Reversible Quantum Processes and the Emergence of the $SU(2)-SO(3)$ Homomorphism: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

-In this work, we have explored a concrete physical system to operationally reconstruct the well-known (quasi-) isomorphism between the groups $SU(2)$ and $SO(3)$.
+In this work, we have explored a concrete physical system to operationally reconstruct the well-known two-to-one homomorphism between the groups $SU(2)$ and $SO(3)$.
 Rather than treating this correspondence as a purely mathematical artifact, we built it from first principles using physical procedures such as state preparation, reversible quantum evolutions, and the structure of CPTP maps.
-This allowed us to realize the isomorphism through a sequence of physically meaningful and experimentally motivated steps, firmly rooted in the geometry of the Bloch sphere and the algebra of quantum operations.
+This allowed us to realize the homomorphism through a sequence of physically meaningful and experimentally motivated steps, firmly rooted in the geometry of the Bloch sphere and the algebra of quantum operations.

 Our construction not only reinforces the deep interplay between group theory and quantum mechanics but also offers a clear operational standpoint through which these connections emerge.
-By anchoring the abstract isomorphism in transformations that can be implemented in practice—rotations in physical space and unitaries in Hilbert space—we provide a concrete interpretation that enriches the usual formal presentation.
+By anchoring the abstract homomorphism in transformations that can be implemented in practice—rotations in physical space and unitaries in Hilbert space—we provide a concrete interpretation that enriches the usual formal presentation.

 Beyond its theoretical contribution, the approach developed here is didactically valuable.
 It presents a foundational concept in quantum theory in a way that is both conceptually transparent and pedagogically accessible, potentially serving as an entry door to teaching symmetries, quantum channels, and the structure of quantum state space.